• Skip to primary navigation

 What is a Hot Pastrami Sandwich?

-Invented in 1888 by Sussman Volk, a pastrami on rye is a classic New York-style sandwich popularized by Jewish delicatessens.
+Invented in 1888 by Sussman Volk, a pastrami on rye is a classic deli sandwich popularized by Jewish delicatessens in New York city.
 Pastrami on rye can be served cold, but a hot pastrami sandwich is particularly delicious as a melted slice of cheese, toasted bread, and warm slices of pastrami completely transform the flavor.

 Hot pastrami sandwich toppings

-Each of those ingredients obviously has a lot in common with their substitution, while the Swiss cheese and rye bread remain the same.
-It is easy to say this sandwich is the Reuben's cousin, if not brother from another brother.
+Each of those ingredients has a lot in common with the popular Reuben Sandwich, while the Swiss cheese and rye bread remain the same.
+It is easy to say the classic pastrami sandwich is the Reuben's cousin, if not brother from another brother.

 How to make hot pastrami sandwich